darktable-org/dtdocs/content/module-reference/processing-modules/spektrafilm.md

 ### print diffusion

 enable print diffusion
 : A second, independent filter at the enlarger rather than the camera, diffusing the print instead of the exposure.
-Its controls work exactly like the ones above and are set separately: _print diffusion filter type_, _print diffusion strength_, _print diffusion size_, _print diffusion halo warmth_.
+Its controls work exactly like the ones above and are set separately: _print diffusion filter type_, _print diffusion strength_, _print diffusion size_, and _print diffusion halo warmth_.

 ## grain

 Silver crystals in the emulsion develop or don't, and the picture is made out of them -- so the simulation builds a grainy emulsion, blurs detail and grain together the way a real one does, and then restores the lost edge definition with the sharpening under _texture_ below.
 The blur and the recovery are tuned as a pair, so a picture with grain on is slightly softer than the same picture with grain off.
 That is how film behaves.
 If you want it sharper, turn grain down.

-The controls are split in two. _emulsion_ changes what the film is made of, and rebuilds the crystals. _texture_ changes only how those crystals are drawn at your output size.
+The controls are split in two. _emulsion_ changes what the film is made of and rebuilds the crystals. _texture_ changes only how those crystals are drawn at your output size.

 enable grain
 : Switch grain simulation on.